tsundere1230/tsundere1230/README.md

 # Hi, I'm Tsundere (you can call me tsun)

-I'm a mathematics educator who likes coding in her free time.
+I'm a cosplayer and musician who likes coding in her free time.

 Recently I've been working on [EscapeHK](https://escapehkbeta.surge.sh/arianna/welcome.html), an online escape room puzzle currently in semi-public alpha.
 The format is heavily inspired by <a href="https://ebonyriddle.com/">Ebony.</a>